 Runner Up Bundles

-Rogue Fitness offer a range of home gym bundles.
+Rogue Fitness offers a range of home gym bundles.
 A stand-out Rogue offering is the Bravo Cross-Fit package which gives you 230 lbs of Rogue Hi-Temp Bumper plates, a 7-foot Rogue Ohio Olympic bar, 2 kettlebells (35 lb and 53 lb), a set of Rogue HG collars, a pair of Rogue wooden gymnastic rings, a Rogue medicine ball of your selected weight (between 4 and 20 lbs), a Rogue Abmat and a Rogue SR-3 speed rope.
-This bundle is available from Rogue for $1125 with free shipping, savings you hundreds off the individual price.
+This bundle is available from Rogue.

 Runner Up Bench